-Contacting dozens of people and institutions in Scandinavia and China + establishing an “infrastructure” of the project, getting things to work while traveling and also reporting to my network and to social media.
+Contacting dozens of people and institutions in Scandinavia and China + establishing an “infrastructure” of the project, getting things to work while travelling and also reporting to my network and to social media.

-This is going to be an open project in the sense that the process will be documented.
+This will be an open project in the sense that the process will be documented step-by-step.
 Images will be uploaded regularly, if not daily, on my Instagram account.

-Very very time-consuming is to develop a brand new photo homepage – multi-dimensional too.
-It’s true that a picture may say more than a thousand words, but I want a new homepage where things are explained, a journal, a project and process description of SPAR as it develops, thematic portfolios, info about my prints in general, background etc – and a shop where each work I have chosen is described and can be purchased right away.
+It has been very time-consuming to develop a brand new photo homepage – multi-dimensional too.
+It’s true that a picture may say more than a thousand words, but I want a new homepage where things are explained, a journal, a project and process description of SPAR as it develops, thematic portfolios, info about my prints in general, background etc. – and a shop where each work I have chosen is described and can be purchased right away.

 I do it all myself.
-I don’t have the funds to ask a design company to do it – probably in the vicinity of US$ 10.000 – and they would also not be able to structure it and make the photo files the way I want.
+I don’t have the funds to ask a design company to create a photo homepage for me – probably in the vicinity of US$ 10.000 – and they would also not be able to structure it and make the photo files the way I want.